-Using 3-legged OAuth Tokens with Design Automation
+Using 3-legged OAuth Tokens

 The problem with scenarios involving 3-legged OAuth tokens is that when the end user makes a REST API call, the payer is not the end user, at least not directly.
 The payer is the app that allows the end user to obtain the 3-legged token.
 The payer wants to control which APS APIs the 3-legged token is allowed to call.
 This problem is traditionally solved with scopes.
-However, scopes can only restrict end points; they cannot restrict the request body.
+However, scopes can only restrict endpoints; they cannot restrict the request body.
 A malicious user can change the request body to call a different activity than you intended.

-- Your client can digitally sign the parts of the workitem request message that you want to be tamper resistant.
+- Your client can digitally sign the parts of the workitem request message that you want to be tamper-resistant.
 See the Signatures field in the Workitem.
 Autodesk offers a utility to sign a string with the right algorithm and parameters.

 - Generate a public/private key pair using Das.WorkitemSigner.